SAFE SEX: Sex Without Protection - How To Avoid Pregnancy

 Tips to avoid pregnancy after unprotected sex

-Right off the bat, take a deep breath and remember that you're not alone in this boat.
-Unprotected sex and condom malfunctions are more common than you might think.
+First and foremost, take a deep breath and remember you are not alone in the boat.
+Unprotected sex and condom breakage are relatively common; more than one could imagine.
 So, here's the deal:

 Use the Bathroom